bianbian2010/CS-7641-assignments/assignment3/README.md

 ## Clustering Experiments

 The experiments will output modified versions of the data sets after applying the DR methods.
-The script `run_clustering.sh` can be used to perform clustering on these modified datasets, using a specific number of components for the DR method.
+The script `run_clustering.ps1` can be used to perform clustering on these modified datasets, using a specific number of components for the DR method.

 **BE SURE TO UPDATE THE VALUES IN THIS SCRIPT FOR YOUR DATASETS**.